mayhem147/picons/README.md

 __Serviceref:__
   * UPPERCASE
   * NO DUPLICATE entries
-  * Only the unique part of a serviceref is used, beginning with `tv.` or `radio.` depending on what it is and ending with `.uid`.
+  * Only the unique part of a serviceref is used.
 The rest of the serviceref is generated accordingly.
   * The last part of the serviceref is the orbital position of the satellite, different servicerefs are grouped according the satellite they are on.

 __Extension:__
-  * `.png` or `.uid`
+  * `.png`
   * LOWERCASE

 __Order:__
   * Sorted `A-Z` as best as possible

 __Logo:__
-  * Name: correct name according to `picons.sh`
+  * Name: correct name according to `serviceref.index.yml`
   * Type: transparent png
   * Resolution: as high as possible (try to get it 256px or more)
   * Quality: as high as possible
   * When adding a new logo, also make sure you add the `# tv.channelname.png` or `# radio.channelname.png` tag.
-  * It's also possible to provide a `white` version of a logo, wich should be placed in the folder `/picons/white`
+  * It's also possible to provide a `white` version of a logo, wich should be placed in the folder `/logos/white`

 XVDR USERS?
 NEED SOME HELP?